 Anglers from boat or shore can reel-in warm- or cold-water fish like rainbow and brown trout, largemouth bass, channel catfish, walleye, crappie, bluegill and wipers.

 With this kind of variety, Trinidad Lake hosts a number of fishing tournaments each year.
-Check out the photo gallery to see some great catches.
 Add your own great catch by stopping by the office for a photo.
 Check the park's main page for fishing updates.

 The lake is stocked with an amazing 50,000 trout each year.
 Be sure to check the conditions page for the current fishing report.
 Fishing is permitted anywhere on the lake except in the boat launching and docking area.